-South Africa secure nervy win over India
+South Africa top group after nervy win over India

 Earlier, Bangladesh had briefly moved into the top two with a dramatic victory over Zimbabwe, who are also still able to qualify.

 In Sunday's second game, Netherlands were eliminated following defeat by Pakistan, whose chances of progressing are now very slim.
+They need to beat both Bangladesh and South Africa and hope several other results go their way.

 - Try our T20 World Cup mega quiz & vote for your 2022 winner